dywanik/projects/README.md

 # Projects

 The following projects highlight my hands-on experience in modernizing infrastructure and streamlining CI/CD workflows in cloud environments.
 From leading a full-scale migration to enabling long-term DevOps transformation across teams, each initiative reflects a commitment to scalability, automation, and operational efficiency.
 These case studies showcase not only technical execution but also strategic planning, cost optimization, and cross-team enablement—key elements in delivering robust, future-ready solutions.
+Delivery began in 2023 and it is a ongoing process.

 ## Delivered Projects